Hans Einstein

 Hans E. Einstein (February 3, 1923 – August 11, 2012) was the foremost authority on the lung disease Valley Fever.
 He lived in Bakersfield, California.

-He was related to Albert Einstein: Hans's grandfather and Albert were first cousins.
+He was a first cousin, twice removed, of physicist Albert Einstein, as Hans's grandfather and Albert were first cousins.

 Biography

 Einstein was born in Berlin, the son of Josefa Spiero Einstein Warburg and Dr. Fritz Einstein.
 He spent his childhood in Hamburg, Germany as Nazism gradually took hold.
 His parents were Quakers, but of Jewish origin.
 A year after Hitler took power in 1934, his mother moved Einstein and his sister to the Netherlands, leaving his father behind.
 He finished high school at Eerde, a boarding school in the Netherlands at age 16 and moved to the United States as an exchange student.
 He attended Furman University in Greenville, South Carolina.
 One of the first things he did upon arriving was look up his last name in the phone book.
 The only Einstein he found was a relative: Albert Einstein's son, Hans Albert Einstein.
 They became friends and he was often invited over whenever Albert visited.
 He earned his medical degree from New York Medical College in 1946 and did his internship at Paterson General Hospital in Paterson, New Jersey.
 Following that, he became a medical officer in the United States Army.
 He then completed residencies in Internal Medicine and Pulmonary Diseases at the New York Veterans Hospitals.

 In 1951, he drove across the United States to Kern General Hospital (now Kern Medical Center) in Bakersfield, California.
 After completing his residency, Einstein became the assistant medical director of the Kern County tuberculosis sanitarium in Keene.
 While there, he realized that some patients had Valley Fever rather than Tuberculosis.
 This spurred his lifelong study of the endemic disease Valley Fever which continued throughout his career.
 Einstein subsequently opened a private practice and co-founded a medical group in Bakersfield, specializing in Internal Medicine.
 While maintaining his private practice, he gave weekly lectures and led grand rounds at Los Angeles County+USC Medical Center starting in 1962.